GeosoftInc/gxc/README.md

 ### Configuration

 Select a __[Release](https://github.com/GeosoftInc/gxc/releases)__ and download the source code compressed file.
-Extract to a folder (e.g. ___c:\gxc-9___) on your system.
+Extract to a folder (e.g. ___c:\geosoft\gxc___) on your system.
 This will contain the following sub-folders:

    | Folder | Content |
    |:------:| ------- |
    | ___examples___ | source code for all Geosoft GXs |
    | ___include___ | GXC header files that document the GX API |

 The compiler and support tools are part of your Geosoft Desktop installation.
-You will need to add the Geosoft Desktop bin directory to your system path so the compiler programs can be found, and set the environment variable __INCLUDE__ to your ___gxc-9\include___ folder.
+You will need to add the Geosoft Desktop bin directory to your system path so the compiler programs can be found, and set the environment variable __INCLUDE__ to your ___gxc\include___ folder.
 For example:

 ```
 set PATH="%PATH%;C:\Program Files\Geosoft\Desktop Applications 9\bin"
-set include=c:\gxc-9\include
+set include=c:\gxc\include
 ```

 #### Compile a GX

 A GX will have a _.gxc_ source file and an optional _.grc_ resorce file.
 There may also be _.hlp_ files that are used by the resource file.
 Compiling is a 2-step process.
-For this example navigate to the __gxc-9.3\examples\agggrid__ folder:
+For this example navigate to the __gxc\examples\agggrid__ folder:

 ```
 grc agggrid